 All of the fish at Uchi is incredibly fresh, but make sure to take a look at the daily specials menu and talk to your chef.
 They’ll point you to the real stuff.

-This is a fan favorite, and we almost passed on it because it's got sundried tomato in with the shrimp tempura, salmon and avocado.
-Sun dried tomato is the Rick Santorum of foods.
-Nobody really wants it, yet it's inexplicably popular among Midwesterners.
-But somehow this roll rises above that, and is pretty damn tasty.
+This is a fan favorite, and we almost passed on it because it’s got sun-dried tomato in with the shrimp tempura, salmon, and avocado.
+But it’s pretty damn tasty.
 Order it just so you can say you did.